Madame-Aehm/CAB-Project-4-Spikes/spike2/notes.md

 app.use('/api/users', userRouter);
 ```

 Now let's use Postman to test it!
 Our endpoint is going to be 'localhost:5000/api/users/test'.
 If we've set it all up correctly, we should get a response of 'testing route....'!
 Take note of where you're putting your **/** symbols.
-In a similar way to React Router, a **catch-all** endpoint can be indicated with an **asterix**:
+In a similar way to React Router, a **catch-all** endpoint can be indicated with an **asterisk**:

 ```js
 app.use('*', (req, res) => res.status(404).json({ error: "Endpoint not found." }));